dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 That's it!
 That's all you need to do to create a super simple, super clean theme engine for your application.
 If you want to see a real live example, you can check out the [source code](https://github.com/dorshinar/blog/blob/master/src/components/themer/themer.jsx) of my blog.

-Thank you for reading, I hope you enjoyed it and maybe learned something.
+Thank you for reading and I hope you enjoyed it!